BioComputingUP/CAFA-evaluator/README.md

 remaining uncertainty–misinformation curves as described in the [Critical Assessment of protein Function Annotation (CAFA)](https://www.biofunctionprediction.org/cafa/).

 CAFA-evaluator is generic and works with any type of ontology.
-Its implementation is inspired to the original Matlab code used in CAFA2 assessment and available at [https://github.com/yuxjiang/CAFA2](https://github.com/yuxjiang/CAFA2)
+Its implementation is inspired by the original Matlab code used in CAFA2 assessment and available at [https://github.com/yuxjiang/CAFA2](https://github.com/yuxjiang/CAFA2)

 #### CAFA5 challenge
 In the Kaggle CAFA5 challenge the software is executed with the following command:

-    python3 main.py go-basic.obo predition_dir/ test_terms.tsv -out_dir results/ -ia IA.txt -prop fill -norm cafa -th_step 0.001 -max_terms 500
+    python3 main.py go-basic.obo prediction_dir/ test_terms.tsv -out_dir results/ -ia IA.txt -prop fill -norm cafa -th_step 0.001 -max_terms 500

-In the example above the method prediction file should be inside the `prediction_dir/` folder and evaluated against the `test_terms.tsv` file containing the ground truth (not available to participants).
+In the example above the method prediction file should be inside the `prediction_dir/` folder and evaluated against the `test_terms.tsv` file containing the ground truth (not available to competition participants).

 ## Installation